CGP-Group-31/CGP-Admin-and-Doctor-apps/README.md

 - Number of assigned elders.
 - Search support.
 - Profile viewing.
-- Caregiver delete actions from the profile page.
+- Caregiver deactivate actions from the profile page.

 This helps admins monitor who is responsible for elder care and whether caregivers are active in the platform.